 Amazon, no not the jungle, is now one of the biggest conglomerates in the world.
-Alexa as you may know has surpassed anyone’s expectations of technology and now Amazon have come up with a system to for Alexa to access and read your emails.
+Alexa, as you may know, has surpassed anyone’s expectations of technology.
+Far Amazon has come up with a system for Alexa to access and read your emails.

 Just by saying “Alexa, read my emails”, the application goes through the ones marked as Important first, and in case there are none, reads your inbox emails from newest to oldest.